ashchan/flight-setup/README.md

 # Flight Setup

-Personal HOTAS &amp; other setups for Flight Simulator ✈
+Personal HOTAS &amp; other setups for Flight Simulator ✈.

+Issues of this repo is used to record references to tutorials, articles, videos, and any materails for my own learning purpose.

 ## Controllers